rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 This project demonstrates how to achieve IBM MQ reactive messaging between two Open Liberty applications that produce/consume messages to/from a queue.
 The communication between these applications is facilitated by SmallRye for reactive messaging and the AMQP protocol.

-To create and setup a IBM MQ Queue Manager with AMQP enabled, which will be used as AMQP broker, you can follow this tutorial: https://developer.ibm.com/tutorials/mq-setting-up-amqp-with-mq/?mhsrc=ibmsearch_a&mhq=MQ%20AMQP
+To create and setup an IBM MQ Queue Manager with AMQP enabled, which will be used as AMQP broker, you can follow this tutorial: https://developer.ibm.com/tutorials/mq-setting-up-amqp-with-mq/?mhsrc=ibmsearch_a&mhq=MQ%20AMQP

 To enable communication with the AMQP broker for both the consumer and producer, the following properties in the resources/META-INF/macroprofile-config.properties file must be set: